vsrs/yamid/README.md

 A lightweight crate for retrieving the unique machine ID without needing root/admin privileges.
-Uses an OS APIs only, without running new processes!
+Uses OS APIs only and does not spawn new processes!

 # IDs sources
 - Windows: the `MachineGuid` value from `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography` ([Identifying Unique Windows Installation](https://learn.microsoft.com/en-us/answers/questions/1489139/identifying-unique-windows-installation))